 Nonimmigrant Students.
 This school is authorized under Federal law to enroll nonimmigrant students.
 In addition to general admission requirements, proof and guarantee of financial means of support (see below) and a \$3,000 deposit (\$1,000 of which is non-refundable; \$2,000 to be used toward applicable student expenses as deemed necessary by the institution) are required of international students prior to the issue of an I-20.
 Students are responsible for complying with all U.S. immigration student visa requirements, including the I-901 fee.
 Forms are available at www.uscis.gov.
 Prospective students must submit a credential evaluator's report of international transcripts along with those international transcripts.
-Evaluators must be rated an "A" or higher by the Better Business Bureau (www.bbb.org).
+Evaluators should hold membership in organizations recognized by the U.S. Department of State such as the National Association of Credential Evaluators (AICE).